mattmassicotte/PackageTemplate/README.md

 Many people find explicit package installation instructions helpful, even just for convenient copy-paste into another `Package.swift` file.
 I like to include them, but you have to watch out for two things.

-- you should regularly bump your verison number
+- you should regularly bump your version number
 - packages that contain a library of a different name need a more-explicit dependency specification

 ```swift